 The marble plaque on her tomb reads, “Here lies and rests the Virgin / Borne by the people/ Because she was faithful to Vesta for sixty-six years.”

-Surely those of us who marvel at the old ways feel a sense of solidarity with this amazing woman and her legacy.
-You’ll read about her in my book To Be Wolves: A Novel of the Vestal Virgins.
+Surely those of us who marvel at the old ways feel a sense of solidarity with, and affection for, this amazing woman and her legacy.

 Today, there is a lovely park in Tivoli that is dedicated to Cossinia.
 If you’re ever in this beautiful city, be sure to visit both the Temple of Vesta and the tomb of its priestess, the Vestal Cossinia.